 Can the extractor be installed without removing the slide internals?

-Not entirely – the factory extractor must be removed carefully, often requiring some wiggling or light tapping.
+Not entirely.
+The factory extractor must be removed carefully, often requiring some wiggling or light tapping.
 Once the angle is right, the new part drops in easily.
 Most users complete it in under 15 minutes.

 Will these upgrades affect reliability?